TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 ![3](./_attachment/8b430ba0dea2dc37f1f18b4d52e67377_MD5.png)

-This is what we are looking for.
+This is what we were looking for.
 A login page!

 Let's view the source code of this web page:

 ![4](./_attachment/de34af8b42c95b4a41c9292ca2168c41_MD5.png)

 Look at that!
-On line 26 someone left a comment in the code.
+On line #26, someone left a comment in the code.
 It was obviously not indented for us but for a "john".

-Now we have learned somethings!
+Now we learned something valuable!

-1) `admin` should be a valid username
+1) `admin` should be a valid **username**
-2) john is the owner of the `admin` account, let note that `john` could be another username
+2) `john` is the owner of the `admin` account, let note that `john` could be another **username**

 ---

 ## Brute Force Passwords

-Now that we have a potentially valid username,  all we need now is to find the associated password.
+Now that we have a potentially valid username,  all we need now is to find the matching password.

-We'll do that by using Hydra.
-It is a nice password brute forcing tool: it is fast, easy to use and well documented.
-The principle behind brute forcing is simple.
-The tool is going to try to login using the now known `admin` user in combination with every password that are on an existing wordlist.
-In this case I use `rockyou.txt` as my pass list.
+We'll do that using Hydra.
+It is a nice brute forcing tool.
+It is fast, easy to use and well documented.

+The process off brute forcing is simple.
+The tool is going to try to login using the now known `admin` user in combination with a wordlist.
+In this case I use `rockyou.txt` as my dictionary.

 ``` ❯ hydra -l admin -P /usr/share/wordlists/rockyou.txt 10.10.235.217 http-post-form "/admin/index.php:user=^USER^&pass=^PASS^:Username or password invalid" -V